kitajchuk/node-squarespace-server/README.md

 ## Installation
-Be wary, this is absolutely in development and is NOT finished.
-But, if you're interested, carry on with caution.
+This is NOT finished.
+But, if you're interested, carry on.
 This is not yet published to [npm](http://npmjs.org), so your setup is as follows:

 ```shell
 git clone git@github.com:kitajchuk/squarespace-server.git